-In August 2017, I will ride in a 7 day cycling event in Europe called the Haute Route to raise money for the Team Type 1 Foundation, a charity dedicated to “instill hope and inspiration for people around the world affected by diabetes”.
+In August 2017, I completed the 7 day cycling event in Europe called the Haute Route to raise money for the Team Type 1 Foundation, a charity dedicated to “instill hope and inspiration for people around the world affected by diabetes”.

 A change in work assignments means I am traveling for work a lot more than I did in 2016 and getting the time to train has become a lot harder.
 So where possible I am trying to take my bike with me to continue the training and will keep this website up to date with regular posts of cycling in the different regions.

-So far in 2017 I have visited Taiwan, Canada, Australia, Japan, France and Spain with my bike.
+As part of the training in 2017 I have visited Taiwan, Canada, Australia, Japan, India, Dubai, France and Spain with my bike.
 To read the posts on here about these trips and the training I am doing search on this website using the hashtag #cycling .

 If you are a local cyclist or business and want to get involved, please get in contact.

 Thank you to all those who donated and helped me raise over £4000 for Team Type 1

 TT1 is a nonprofit organization pursuing a mission across the world; to provide education for people with diabetes about how to better manage diabetes; to fund scholarships for athletes with Type 1 diabetes for their further education; to consult with governments and advocate for policy changes that will provide better health care for their population with diabetes; and to ensure access to medicine and tools around the world

 By merging a passion for cycling and a mission to raise diabetes awareness, TT1 established the first men’s professional cycling team to include athletes with type 1 diabetes, which was built into a world-class cycling program.

 To find out a little more about Team Type 1 Foundation and what they do, visit http://teamtype1.org/